TheTallProgrammer/react-cli-tool/README.md

      git clone https://github.com/TheTallProgrammer/react-project-cli-tool.git
      ```
    - This command will create a copy of the tool in a directory named `react-project-cli-tool`.
+   - You need an instance of this tool on your machine when you want to use it, so pick a good spot to keep it in.

 2. **Navigate to the Tool's Directory**:
    - Change to the directory containing the tool: